metamuses/barberotheque/README.md

 ## Process

 ### Manual search
-Searched on YouTube some videos of Alessandro Barbero's lectures and compiled a csv with basic metadata of each video.
+We searched on YouTube  videos of Alessandro Barbero's lectures and compiled the [`barbero.csv`](metadata/barbero.csv) file with basic metadata of each chosen source.

 ### Audio download
-Downloaded the audio of each video using `yt-dlp` into M4A format.
+We downloaded the audio-only version of each video using `yt-dlp` into the [`audio`](audio/) folder as M4A files.

 ```shell
 # extract all youtube URLs into a batch file